awesomePC/text_localization_ocr_data_generator/README.md

 ## Introduction

-Text localization OCR data generator is a tool for data geneartion, built for the purpose of synthesizing text detection dataset.
-Diffrent country document ids will be generated using this tool after adding required metadata.
+Text localization OCR data generator is a tool for data generation, built for the purpose of synthesizing text detection dataset.
+Different country document ids will be generated using this tool after adding required metadata.

 ## Preparing and generating card dataset: